 Vauxhall City Farm

 Vauxhall City Farm started out in 1977 with local people working voluntarily to transform derelict land into an oasis of country life in the heart of London.
-As part of the farms offering they have a Horse Riding Therapy Centre which has been helping the Vauxhall community since opening in 2002.
+Their Horse Riding Therapy Centre has been helping the Vauxhall community since opening in 2002.

-Riding Centre Manager, Linda Hinds said: “Vauxhall City Farm Riding Therapy Centre has had a very successful year since receipt of payment of the grant from the Axis Foundation.
+“Vauxhall City Farm Riding Therapy Centre has had a very successful year since receipt of payment of the grant from the Axis Foundation.
 We aim to continue to provide the current number of lessons to disabled and disadvantaged children and sustain the much-valued work for the benefit of local young people.
-We cannot thank you enough.”
+We cannot thank you enough” – Riding Centre Manager, Linda Hinds